emacsmirror/hyperdrive/README.md

 ### Share a hyperdrive

-Only you can load one of your created hyperdrives by its alias.
+Only you can load one of your created hyperdrives by its seed.
 When sharing a hyperdrive with someone else, you will need to copy its full URL with `M-x hyperdrive-copy-url`.
 With that URL, others can load files from your hyperdrive directly from your machine or from other